darerl/darerl/about.md

 </table>

-DARERL ApS was founded as a spin-out company from the University of Copenhagen by Professor Kenny Erleben and Professor Sune Darkner.
+DARERL ApS was founded as a start-out company from Professor Kenny Erleben and Professor Sune Darkner from the University of Copenhagen.
 The company emerged in connection with the EU RIA project, [Intelligent Robotic Endoscopes for Improved Healthcare Services (IRE)](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/how-to-participate/org-details/999999999/project/101135082/program/43108390/details), funded under HORIZON-CL4-2023-DIGITAL-EMERGING-01.

-The technology behind DARERL was originally developed under the Horizon 2020 project [RAINBOW](https://rainbow.ku.dk/), which concluded on 31/03/2022.
+The technology behind DARERL was originally published and open-sourced under the Horizon 2020 project [RAINBOW](https://rainbow.ku.dk/), which concluded on 31/03/2022.
 The [European Commission Innovation Radar](https://innovation-radar.ec.europa.eu/innovation/35799) analyzed this innovation based on data collected on 11/11/2019.
 The JRC’s Market Creation Potential indicator framework assessed the innovation as addressing the needs of existing markets and customers.

 Early versions of DARERL's Digital Twin Technology were applied to [orthodontics](https://di.ku.dk/english/news/2024/straightening-teeth-ai-can-help/) and [orthopedic](https://di.ku.dk/english/news/2022/diku-creates-digital-twins-of-the-future/) use cases.
 Our technology has produced some of the highest quality publicly available digital populations, such as [LibHip](https://github.com/diku-dk/libhip) and [Open-Full-Jaw](https://github.com/diku-dk/Open-Full-Jaw).
 Since 2019, the technology has matured, and as of 2024, it can handle more cases, including [virtual kidneys](https://github.com/diku-dk/RenalVesselSeg) and [colons](https://ire4health.eu).